Section B: Information Matching

 Telemedicine is transforming healthcare

-[C] More than 15 million Americans received medical care remotely last year.
-The Association expects numbers to grow by 30%.
+[C] As a measure of how rapidly telemedicine is spreading, consider: More than 15 million Americans received some kind of medical care remotely last year, according to the American Telemedicine Association, a trade group, which expects those numbers to grow by 30% this year.

-[E] Rules defining and regulating telemedicine differ widely from state to state.
-Physician groups issue different guidelines about appropriate care.
+[E] What's more, for all the rapid growth, significant questions and challenges remain.
+Rules defining and regulating telemedicine differ widely from state to state.
+Physicians groups are issuing different guidelines about what care they consider appropriate to deliver and in what form.

 36. An overwhelming majority of family physicians are willing to use telemedicine if they are duly paid.